meghanakaranam1/ML_Domain_Adaptation_Project/README.md

-# Progressive Domain Adaptation for Object Detection
+# Domain Adaptation for Object Detection
 This is our final project for the course EN.601.687 (Machine Learning: Coping with Non-Stationary Environments and Errors).